Playford Road (training ground)

-Playford Road, located near Rushmere St Andrew, Ipswich is the training ground of Ipswich Town Football Club.
+Playford Road, located near Rushmere St Andrew, in Ipswich, is the training ground of Ipswich Town Football Club.

 History

 Playford Road was officially opened in 2001.
 In addition to multiple pitches, the initial development of the training ground also included a dome housing an indoor pitch, with new buildings also being constructed including a canteen, players' lounge, parents' lounge, recreation room, classroom, changing rooms and office accommodation.

 In 2018, a new state of the art gym was installed at Playford Road.
 Further development work was done during 2019, with new improvements made to the medical facilities, including the installation of a £90k recovery suite, £100k was also spent on installing new fencing around the complex, as well as general up keeping work.

 Following the club's sale to US-based group Gamechanger 20 in April 2021, Playford Road also became property of the new owners.
 A small unused section of the ground remained under the ownership of Marcus Evans, where the EADT has reported he intends on building a new housing development.